 “All funds will go directly to the Visual Snow Initiative through our official fiscal sponsor, the Edward Charles Foundation.
 The Visual Snow Initiative will provide documentation with the researcher’s protocol together with the cost of research to The Edward Charles Foundation.
 The Founders of The Visual Snow Initiative will instruct The Edward Charles Foundation to disburse funds directly to each of the institutions above.
 If there is a shortfall, the funds will be disbursed equally as a percentage of ask.
 To the extent there are reserves, they will be held in escrow at The Edward Charles Foundation for future use.”

 The campaign is being run through Crowdrise, a crowdfunding website.
 On Crowdrise everything is organised into teams: so you have the option of either joining an existing team (the default being the Visual Snow Initiative team) or creating your own one.
+For example the fundraising campaign also features the involvement of pre-existing Visual Snow charities such as the Eye On Vision Foundation and the Visual Snow Syndrome Foundation, who both have separate teams.

 If you join the campaign you will also be able to control your own individual fundraiser page, to which others (e.g. friends and family) can donate.
 A leaderboard shows how much different teams and individuals have raised.